Benny Golson Jazz Festival

 General Schedule

-- Clinics, Performances, and Masterclasses from 3:00-7:00 PM in the Schrott Center for the Arts and Lilly Hall at Butler University.
+- Guest Band Performances from 1:00-7:00 PM in the Schrott Center for the Arts, Lilly Hall and the Krannert Room at Butler University

 - Closing Concert 7:30-8:45 PM in Schrott Center for the Arts at Butler University.
 Tickets are included with the festival participation fee.